-A paid partnership on Instagram is when a brand compensates an influencer for promoting them on the platform.
+A paid partnership on Instagram is a kind of partner marketing where a brand compensates an influencer for promoting them on the platform.
 This is often a straight-up exchange where the brand pays the influencer upfront for sharing a post or a story designed to promote them (known as a ‘sponsored post’).
 But it also covers any arrangement where the influencer has a monetary interest in promoting the brand.

-For example, the influencer may be being paid to be a brand ambassador, or they may be receiving a commission on sales they make on an affiliate basis.
+For example, the influencer may be being paid to be a brand ambassador, or they may be making money affiliate marketing on Instagram based on the performance of their promotions.

 The term ‘paid partnership’ on Instagram can also refer to the ‘paid partnership’ feature that the social platform released in 2020.
 This feature works by allowing Instagrammers to tag the business accounts of brands they partner with as business partners on relevant posts.
 When applied correctly, users who view the posts will see the words ‘Paid partnership with [brand name]’ displayed at the top, along with a link to the brand’s profile.

 At the same time, the feature allows brands to view and confirm whether or not they have approved posts that have been marked as ‘paid partnerships’ by influencers.

 So, how do you get a paid partnership on Instagram?

 Well, if we’re talking about how to get the paid partnership feature, this was rolled out bit by bit but has most recently been made available to all accounts with ‘high levels of engagement.’
 If you don’t yet have access to it, there’s not much you can do other than increase your engagement levels and wait.